Tiger Woods Once Paid John Daly the Ultimate Compliment While Turning Down a Drinking Invitation

 Tiger Woods nearly beat John Daly when he was 13 years old

-As a child prodigy and an extremely accomplished junior golfer, Tiger Woods would often receive invitations to play in events that also included professional players.
+As a child prodigy and a highly accomplished junior golfer, Tiger Woods would often receive invitations to play in events that also included professional players.
 One such event was the National Insurance Youth Classic.

-The format of the tournament paired a professional with a group of juniors who had qualified for the tournament and, in 1989, 13-year-old Tiger Woods was paired in the final round with John Daly.
-At the time, Daly was 23 years old and had been a pro for about two years but had mostly played in minor events in the U.S., although he did qualify for the U.S. Open in ’89 and also finished tied for 14th at the PGA Tour’s Chattanooga Classic.
+The tournament format paired a professional with a group of juniors who had qualified for the tournament, and, in 1989, 13-year-old Tiger Woods was paired in the final round with John Daly.
+At the time, Daly was 23 years old and had been a pro for about two years but had primarily played in minor events in the U.S., although he did qualify for the U.S. Open in ’89 and also finished tied for 14th at the PGA Tour’s Chattanooga Classic.
 So while he certainly wasn’t a well-known player, he certainly had some credibility.

 Playing at Texarkana Country Club in Arkansas, Tiger shot 3-under on the front nine and actually held a four-shot lead over Daly.
 Not wanting to be embarrassed, although there’s never any shame in losing to Tiger Woods, even at 13, JD birdied three of the final four holes to beat the youngster by two strokes.

 The two met in a playoff at a World Golf Championships event in 2005

 In 2005, 16 years after losing to John Daly as a 13-year-old, Tiger Woods got his revenge.